wistia/wistia-open-docs/_posts/integrations.md

 {{ "Wistia embed codes can only be used with WordPress.org installs. <a href='http://en.support.wordpress.com/com-vs-org'>Read up on the difference between WordPress.com hosted blogs and WordPress installs</a>." | note }}

+## Zapier

+{% post_image hashed_id: 'b182cbf925e093852d701f6350c40281b5799ffc', width: 500, class: 'integration_logo' %}

+[Zapier](https://zapier.com/how-it-works/) is a system that allows users to connect all sorts of web apps to each other, creating "zaps" to automate repetitive tasks with little to no trouble at all.
+Wistia is now featured among the list of web apps they integrate with, giving you even more power for connecting Wistia with all your other favorite web services.

+On the Zapbook page for Wistia, Zapier has handily included a bunch of sample zaps to help you get the ball rolling--just [head over to that zapbook](https://zapier.com/zapbook/wistia/) to get started!

 ## Drupal

 {% post_image hashed_id: '97d57d4890140c3e6f529e7e58fe7b7d3610d9b5', width: 200, class: 'integration_logo' %}